 How to improve your personal cash flow in 7 easy steps

-Improving your personal cash flow can transform your life.
+Learning how to improve your personal cash flow can honestly transform your life.

 Before you make changes, gather the right tools:

-• Tools like YNAB (You Need A Budget) or Mint make tracking your budget easier.
+• Tools like YNAB (You Need A Budget) or Monarch Money make tracking your budget easier.

 • A spreadsheet (Excel or Google Sheets)